Table of Contents

 It’s not surprising that in many cases, Post Traumatic Stress Disorder (PTSD) and addiction go hand in hand.
 In fact, according to the United States Department of Veteran’s Affairs, as many as 75% of people who have survived violent or abusive trauma report alcohol abuse disorders.
-Time Magazine’s figures differ slightly but not drastically; according to a study they quoted, 50-65% of people who suffer from PTSD also battle simultaneous addiction of some kind, and the reverse is also true.
-Clinical Psychology magazine published an article that stated that people who suffer from PTSD are between two and four times more likely to also battle addiction than their non-PTSD affected peers.
+Other studies differ slightly but not drastically; many people who suffer from PTSD also battle simultaneous addiction of some kind, and the reverse is also true.
+Also, there are a lot of data that people who suffer from PTSD are between two and four times more likely to also battle addiction than their non-PTSD-affected peers.
 No matter what source you consult, it’s clear that PTSD and addiction often emerge together as one in response to serious trauma, and as a result, it is extremely important that sufferers receive a dual diagnosis of both, and are in turn treated for both conditions at the same time.

 Unfortunately, PTSD can last for months or even years after a traumatic event, and without help from a professional therapist, can continue on indefinitely.
 This disorder changes brain chemistry in much the same way that substance abuse and addiction do; often, they form at the same time and feed off each other.
 PTSD sufferers may hide their drug and alcohol abuse from others because they feel ashamed of it.
 If a loved one seems intoxicated frequently and is trying to hide it, he or she may be suffering from combined PTSD and addiction, and should be encouraged to seek help.